georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 ## Inkscape Version and Extension

 Inkscape versions 0.91 and 0.92 already come with many extensions.
 However they are mostly written in Python 2.
-Even though Python 3.4 was released back in 2014 and many people were writing in Python 3, Inkscape extensions were still in Python 2 for many years.
-The reason is that most system extensions were created by various developers over time and it requires some serious work to convert them to Python 3.
-Note Python 3 is not compatible with Python 2.
+Even though Python 3.4 is released back in 2014 and many people have been writing program in Python 3.
+Inkscape extensions are in Python 2 for many years.
+The reason is that most system extensions are created by various developers over time and it requires some serious work to convert them to Python 3.
+The root problem is that Python 3 is not compatible with Python 2.

 Finally with the Inkscape 1.0 release, the extensions are upgraded to Python 3.
 The Inkscape 1.1 extensions require Python 3.6 and above.
-The drawback is that new extensions for Inkscape 1.0 & 1.1 are incompatible with older Inkscape, and old extensions are also incompatible with new Inkscape.
+The drawback is that new extensions for Inkscape 1.0 & 1.1 are incompatible with older Inkscape, and old extensions are incompatible with new Inkscape.

 If you somehow get an
 old Inkscape extension which does not work in Inkscape 1.1, try to load it